dylan-de-wit/Spring-Boot-Skeleton/README.md

 - Exception handling
 - Easy integration test builder with abstraction layer doing all the work
 - Automatic API documentation with the integration test builder
-- Easy endpoint relation handling And more :D
+- Easy endpoint relation handling and more :D